Alternative treatments for foraminal narrowing

 - Chiropractic — Chiropractors believe that the condition of the spine and nervous system influences how the body functions overall.
 Chiropractic spinal adjustments may help realign the vertebrae and intervertebral discs, and could temporarily reduce nerve compression.

 - Aromatherapy — Inhaling the scented molecules from essential oils such as chamomile, marjoram, lavender, St. John’s Wort and Helichrysum may help alleviate symptoms by interacting with the limbic system.
 The limbic system components control your pain reflex, emotions, hormones and memory storage.

 - Inversion therapy — Proponents of inversion therapy believe hanging upside down or at an angle on an inversion table can decompress the spinal structures while improving blood flow, flexibility and posture.

 - Acupuncture — Small stainless steel needles are inserted into energy points of the body, usually near nerves, in an attempt unblock the channels of energy throughout the body and heal illnesses.

 Another treatment option to consider for foraminal narrowing

 You may have tried alternative and conservative treatments for your foraminal narrowing symptoms.
-If these were unsuccessful in reducing your pain, a minimally invasive procedure offered at Laser Spine Institute might help.
-We offer a variety of procedures, including foraminotomies, procedures that remove the tissue or bone blocking the foramina using state-of-the-art techniques.
-Contact us today for your MRI or CT scan review.
+If these were unsuccessful in reducing your pain, a minimally invasive procedure offered at Laser Spine Institute may help.
+We offer a variety of procedures, including foraminotomy, a procedure that removes the tissue or bone blocking the foramina using state-of-the-art techniques, and discectomy, a procedure that removes a damaged disc that is pinching a nerve root.